Sanskriti School students invited by PMO for National Technology Day | www.lokmattimes.com

 As a part of the competition, students were expected to come up with the prototype of some original product which was going to be of social and commercial relevance.

-The students designed an innovative farmer-friendly product called 'Pashupaal' under the guidance of Devy Mungali, Director of Sanskriti Group of Schools, Pune.
-Pashupaal is an effective cattle cleng product which not only ensures that cattle are properly cleaned but also incorporates the features of a massager which reduces muscle tension and improves blood circulation.
-It not only reduces farmers' effort and increases productivity but it also uses no electricity and saves water by 60 per cent.
+The students designed an innovative farmer friendly product called ‘Pashupaal’ under the guidance of Ms. Devyani Mungali, Director of Sanskriti Group of Schools, Pune.
+Pashupaal is an effective cattle cleaning product which not only ensures that cattle are properly cleaned but also incorporates the features of a massager which reduces muscle tension and improves blood circulation.
+It not only reduces farmers’ effort and increases productivity but it also uses no electricity and saves water by 60%.
 Atal tinkering lab has been instrumental in creating Pashupaal, a full-fledged product, from ideation to creation and testing.

-Devy said that " We are very proud that India is producing some of the lading CEOs of top compes in the world but for India to emerge as a superpower it is very important for us to encourage great entrepreneurs and not just great managers."
+Ms. Devyani said that “ We are very proud that India is producing some of the lading CEOs of top companies in the world but for India to emerge as a superpower it is very important for us to encourage great entrepreneurs and not just great managers.”

 With the help of cutting-edge tools and technologies such as 3D designing and 3D printing, which were provided to our school through Atal innovation mission, NITI Aayog, they were able to design and manufacture Pashupaal in a short span of 10 months.
 They have also presented the product at Annual international exhibition and conference – DIDAC INDIA 2022.